AndyS1mpson/andys1mpson/README.md

 ## 📝 A little bit about me:

 My name is Andrey Ageev.
 I work as a Software Engineer using Go and Python.
-I am currently working as a backend engineer at _Avito_ in the _Loyalty, Sales and Discounts_ department.
+Now I work as a backend engineer at _Avito_ in the _Loyalty, Sales and Discounts_ department.
 In my free time I study the design and architecture of modern software, good code writing practices and much more.

 ## 👨‍💻 Experience
 **Current occupation**: 💼 _Avito_ as Middle Backend Developer, ***Go*** (since Aug 2023)